Barytherium: Description

 The barytheriids were the first large proboscideans to appear in the fossil records.
-Barytherium itself stood about 1.8–2.0 m tall at the shoulder and weighed around 2 tonnes.
-Barytherium spp. had eight very short tusks, four each in the upper and lower jaws, which resembled those of a modern hippopotamus more than those of an elephant.
+Barytherium itself stood about 1.8–2.0 m tall at the shoulder and weighed around 2 t.
+Barytherium spp. had eight very short tusks, four each in the upper and lower jaws, which resembled those of a modern hippopotamus more than an elephant.
 The upper pairs were vertical, while the lower pairs projected forwards from the mouth horizontally.
 Together, these would have created a shearing action for cropping plants.

-The elevated nasal region of Barytherium suggests that it may have had a well developed snout or a tapir-like proboscis.
+The elevated nasal region of Barytherium suggests it had a well developed snout or a tapir-like proboscis.

 Taxonomy

 A cladogram of Proboscidea based on the phylogenetic analysis of Hautier et al. 2021 is below:

 Palaeoecology

 Tooth enamel δ^{18}O values from Barytherium show that it lived a semiaquatic lifestyle.
 Its δ^{13}C values indicate consumption of aquatic vegetation.